VaishnaviNandakumar/AI-Voice-Assistant/README.md

 # AI-Voice-Assistant
-A simple virtual assistant application created with Python
+A simple virtual assistant application created with a Speech recogniton API in Python.

 ### Features
 * Greeting based on time of the day